All-Axle Hub Motor

 Comparison of Beta 3450 vs Beta 3950 Thermisor Curves

-45mm Stator for Fabikes [expected Q2 2024]: A more powerful motor option using a 45mm stator instead of a 27mm stator is on the drawing board for better fatbike support.
+45mm Stator for Fabikes: A more powerful motor option using a 45mm stator instead of a 27mm stator was introduced for better fatbike support.
 This increases the hub flange spacing making it easier to lace into fatbike rims, and it naturally increases the power and weight of the hub too.
 The front fatbike motor will work with 135x9mm quick release and 150x15 thru-axles, while the rear fatbike version will support 170/177 dropouts for 4" tires, and 190/197 dropouts for 5" tires.

 Example of Front and Rear Motors for Fabike, with 45mm Stators